writethedocs/www/docs/writing/beginners-guide-to-docs.rst

 	| It shows a text editor, open to a blank page
 	| A person hunched in front, head to desk.

-The scene above is well known to everyone who writes for a living.
+The scene above is well known to everyone who writes for a living;
-The mixed emotions of a blank page.
+the mixed emotions of a blank page.
-Holding all possibility, breeding both despair and excitement.
+Full of excitement, fresh with a new beginning.
+Yet also full of dispair, where do you even start?

-That is the scene I am trying to stop from playing out.
+I am here to stop this scene from playing out.

-This will be a guide to documenting your first project.
+This is a guide to documenting your first project.
 The first time is always the hardest, and I hope this guide will get you started down the righteous path.

-At the end of this guide,
+At the end,
-you should have a project with a great README.
+you should have a project that is ready for public release.
-There is a :ref:`template` that you can use to get started.

 .. _why: